Lurker00/DX90-firmware/release/README.md

 ##9.
 Ultimate cleanup

-This finalizes the process started by "unused services disabled ([2])", and based on the [work done for DX80](https://github.com/Lurker00/DX80-firmware/blob/master/release/README.md).
+This finalizes the process started by "unused services disabled ([2])", and is based on the [work done for DX80](https://github.com/Lurker00/DX80-firmware/blob/master/release/README.md).
 I mean it, because, starting from 2.4.0L1, `MangoPlayer` is the only running process, apart from the `kernel`, `init`, which are required, obviously, and `vold`, that serves media mounts!

 The stock firmware image contains a lot of files that are not actually used.
 I've removed most of them.